omarmaher100/SummariesApp/README.md

 # SummariesApp
 Angular 8 and Asp.Net Core 3.0 App
 ## Featuers
-In this app you can add, update , delete books
+In this app you can
+ 1- show, add, update and delete books
+ 2- Authentication